-While the number of tire-related crashes has dropped dramatically since 2008, when all new vehicles were required to have automatic tire pressure monitoring systems, these numbers remain high.
-Tire blowouts and flats result in nearly 11,000 collisions and 200 fatalities each year.1
+For many drivers, there is nothing more frightening or potentially dangerous than a tire blowout at almost any speed.
+While the number of tire-related crashes has dropped dramatically since 2008, when all new vehicles were required to have automatic tire pressure monitoring systems, these numbers still remain high.
+The stats do not lie, as tire blowouts and flats result in nearly 11,000 collisions and 200 fatalities each year.1

-When a tire blows out, it can take about ¼ second before your easy ride suddenly becomes a struggle to avoid an auto accident.
-How you react can make all the difference.
-Staying calm and in control of your vehicle is your best defense.
+With all the advances in safety standards and technology, why are tire blowouts still such a significant safety issue?
+One reason may be that since blowouts are now a rarer occurrence, when they do happen, drivers are less prepared to handle them and react properly.
+When a tire blows out, it can take about ¼ second before your ride suddenly becomes a struggle to avoid an auto accident.
+How you react can make all the difference in how the situation resolves itself.
+The first step is staying calm and in control of your vehicle.

-When a tire explodes at speed, you will feel the vehicle slow down, then pull strongly to the left or right depending on which tire burst.2 With a front tire, you will feel the force mostly within the steering of your vehicle.
-With a rear tire, you will feel it more in the seat or body.
-Front or back, your response should be the same.
+When a tire explodes at speed, first you will feel the vehicle slow down, then it will pull strongly to the left or right depending on which tire burst.2 If it was a front tire that burst, you will feel the force mostly within the steering of your vehicle.
+With a rear tire, you will feel it more in the seat or body of the car.
+Whether the blowout occurred in the front or back, your response should be the same in either situation.

-Only exit your vehicle if you are certain you are safely off the road and out of harm’s way.
-Turn your emergency flashers on to alert other drivers, and put out reflective cones or triangles if you have them.
-If it is not safe to change the tire where you are, or you are unsure how, call for roadside assistance.
-Remember: a spare is only recommended for emergencies and should not be driven for long distances or at high speeds.
-Only use a spare to help you get somewhere you can get your tire replaced.
+Also keep in mind that a spare is only recommended for emergencies and should not be driven for long distances or at high speeds.
 Take the time to read your owner’s manual to learn where your spare tire and necessary tools are located.
 Your manual may also provide instructions on how to change a flat tire.
-It’s a good idea to be familiar with these procedures before you get stuck on the side of the road.
+It is a good idea to be familiar with these procedures before you get stuck on the side of the road.

-The good news is that many tire blowouts are preventable.
+The good news is that many tire blowouts are preventable with the proper effort and attention.
 Most occur from May through October when the road surface is the hottest, resulting from an underinflated tire, excessively worn treads, or an overloaded vehicle.
 A simple, routine inspection of your tires to check for slow leaks, wear and tear, and proper pressure is important.
-Keeping your load light, within your vehicle manufacturer’s recommendations (found in the same spot as the recommended tire pressure), can help too.
-Avoiding potholes is another good idea.4
+Keeping your load light, within your vehicle manufacturer’s recommendations (found in the same spot as the recommended tire pressure), can help too.4

 Chris is a member of our Risk Control team specializing in vehicle safety, telematics and customer training.